mbence/livephp/README.md

 This little script was written to make developers' life easier.
-Inspired by the brilliant live.js script (written by Martin Kool), this script will auto refresh your browser if you change any files in your working directory.
+Inspired by the brilliant live.js script (written by Martin Kool), this script will auto refresh your browser if you change any file in your working directory.
 No need for Alt-Tab and manual refresh anymore.

 New feature with v1.2: Css files are now refreshed without reloading the whole page.